certara/survivalnma/README.md

 ## Installation

 We are considering CRAN release of the package (or its parts).
 The current development version can be downloaded from GitHub and compiled locally.
+In case of problems with installation we encourage users to contact the maintainer (`witold.wiecek@certara.com`) directly.

 ```r
 devtools::install_github("certara/survivalnma",